george-hawkins/breadboard-vtx-control/README.md

 One might imagine that despite seeming to be able to set `resource` values for UARTs via the CLI that this doesn't actually change anything.
 However, this is not the case - changes to UART pins via `resource` do affect things, e.g. if you assign PA0 to UART3 but leave _SmartPort_ set for UART4 (and nothing set for UART3), it's not the case that things keep on working, i.e. it's not that under the covers UART4 is still really using PA0 as if it hadn't been reassigned to UART3.

 So what exactly the rules are here is quite unclear.

+**Update:** pins that are going to be used for motors, ppm, pwn and other purposes (e.g. soft serial) have to be defined in the `timerHardware` table in the target's `target.c` file.
+UART pins do _not_ have to be defined in this file but perhaps they do have to have been specified as UART pins (with `#define UART2_RX_PIN` etc.), for an enabled UART, for them to be configured such that they're really useable.
+I.e. you can't just use arbitrary pins names via the CLI that were not in some way configured in the compiled code.

+**Update 2:** it turns out you are not free to reassign UART pins via the CLI `resource` command.
+You must define the pins in `target.h` and you must use the appropriate pins defined in the MCU's datasheet, e.g. <https://www.st.com/resource/en/datasheet/stm32f722ze.pdf> for the STM32F722ZE.
+For each UART between one and four pins are specified for the RX pin and for the TX pin, you can choose between any of the specified pins for a paricular UART.
+Often there seems to be a natural grouping, e.g. PD6 and PD5 are RX and TX pins respectively that can be used for UART2, however, this apparent grouping isn't important - e.g. PA3 is another option for the RX pin and it can be used in combination with PD5 as the TX pin.
+The UART names in the Betaflight code do (and must) match those in the MCU datasheet, e.g. `UART2_RX_PIN` in Betaflight can only be assigned values that are specified as RX pins for UART2 in the datasheet.

+**Update 3:** rather than looking at the MCU datasheet, you can find the legal pin options in `src/main/drivers/serial_uart_stm32f7xx.c` (or the appropriate file for your MCU).

 Telemetry on a hardware UART TX pin
 -----------------------------------